MLSE Foundation

 About MLSE Foundation:

-Established in December 2009, Maple Leaf Sports and Entertainment (MLSE) Foundation funds youth programs and helps to refurbish local athletic facilities.
-MLSE Foundation believes that all youth should have the opportunity to participate in sport.
-The foundation states that parents spend an average of $579 each year on sport, making it unaffordable for low-income households.
-Further, less than 10% of Ontario’s youth are getting enough physical activity.
-Since 2009, MLSE Foundation has spent $35 million on programs and grants that align with their four impact areas: healthy body, healthy mind, ready for school, and ready for work.
+Founded in 2009, Maple Leaf Sports and Entertainment (MLSE) Foundation improves the lives of youth by making sport more accessible.
+MLSE Foundation believes all youth should have the opportunity to take part in sport.
+The foundation states that less than 10% of Ontario’s youth are getting enough physical activity.
+MLSE Foundation's most recent impact report is from F2020.
+Charity Intelligence calculates it spent $8.0m on its programs and grants in F2023.

 My anchor